Nancy L. Maldonado: Court of appeals service

-On February 21, 2024, President Joe Biden announced his intent to nominate Maldonado to serve as a circuit judge of the United States Court of Appeals for the Seventh Circuit.
+On February 21, 2024, President Joe Biden announced his intent to nominate Maldonado to serve as a United States circuit judge of the United States Court of Appeals for the Seventh Circuit.
 On February 27, 2024, her nomination was sent to the Senate.
 President Biden nominated Maldonado to the seat being vacated by Judge Ilana Rovner, who announced her intent to assume senior status upon confirmation of a successor.
 On March 20, 2024, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her confirmation hearing, she was questioned by Republican senators over her case backlog, as, with 125 motions having been pending for more than six months without a ruling, Maldonado held one of the largest case backlogs of any federal trial court judge in the nation.
 On April 18, 2024, her nomination was reported out of committee by an 11–10 party-line vote.
 On June 20, 2024, the Senate invoked cloture on her nomination by a 43–27 vote.
 On July 8, 2024, her nomination was confirmed by a 47–43 vote, with Senators Joe Manchin and Kyrsten Sinema voting against confirmation.
 She received her judicial commission on July 11, 2024.
 She became the first Hispanic judge to serve on the Seventh Circuit.